ruxandrailiescu/mind-path/README.md

 - Only users with ADMIN role can create teachers (/teachers).
 - Any user can register as a STUDENT on the platform (/auth/register).
 - Any user can log in (/auth/login).
+- Users with STUDENT or TEACHER roles can change their password (/auth/change-password).